-This is an opportunity to find out more through presentations followed by a panel discussion.
-We will also present you with the AWA VIC Events Calendar for the year, before we enjoy some refreshments during an opportunity to network.
+This is an opportunity to listen to presentations about the Victorian Water Award winners and their projects, followed by a panel discussion.
+We will also present you with the Australian Water Association VIC Events Calendar for the year, before enjoying some refreshments and networking.

 Aurecon Building, 850 Collins Street, Docklands

-David Kirby, AWA Chair of Judging Panel & Immediate Past President
+6:05pm The Awards Process, David Kirby, AWA Judging Panel Chair & VIC Immediate Past President

 Gabby Butera, Process Engineer, Environment & Resources, Arup

 Water Research Innovation Award, Emerging Contaminants: Innovative Technology for Treatment and Removal – Arup

 Identifying the top ten substances most likely to impact industry in the future, Arup’s research investigates the global issue of emerging waterborne contaminants and outlines innovative technologies for their removal.